 "While we're at it, would you like to learn how to paddle?
 It might come in handy!"
 Siku proudly brandished one of her canoe's oars.

-"The sail does most of the work when the wind is blowing, so we only need to steer it with this."
+“My uncle carved that one for me,” Siku said proudly.
+"Now, the sail does most of the work when the wind is blowing, so we only need to steer it with this."
 Siku demonstrated with a second oar at the back of the canoe that was used as a rudder.
 "But if there's little to no wind, then you'll have to paddle!"

 There was indeed very little wind on the lagoon at the moment.
-Treke tested using the oar, dipping the blade into the water on the port side of the boat.
+Treke tested the oar, dipping the blade into the water on the port side of the boat.
 As she noticed the canoe was starting to spin left, she switched sides and tried to correct it, soon spinning the boat in the other direction.
 Realizing she wasn't getting anywhere, she looked back helplessly at Siku, who returned the look with a chuckle of amusement.

 "Hey, it's okay!
 You'll get better with practice.
 You just have to get a feel for the water and how the boat moves.
 Can't get it right on the first try, you know?"